Princess Theatre (Torquay)

 The Princess Theatre in Torquay, England is a 1,500 seat theatre that first opened its doors on Wednesday 7 June 1961.
 Top of the bill on opening night were Tommy Cooper and Morecambe & Wise.

-The theatre is a touring house and shows a variety of productions including opera, ballet, concerts, wrestling, ice shows & West End musicals and a Christmas pantomime.
+The theatre is a touring house which means it doesn't produce but receives touring productions.
+It stages a variety of productions including opera, ballet, concerts, West End musicals and a Christmas pantomime.

 The theatre was built by Torbay Council as the main feature of the redevelopment of the Princess Gardens area on Torquay seafront.
 The theatre replaced a marquee which was erected annually to house light entertainment.

-Theatres in seaside resorts are traditionally known for their annual Summer Season consisting of light entertainment and family variety shows and Torquay is no exception.
-In the past the Princess Theatre has seen artistes such as Jim Davidson, Jethro and Jimmy Cricket making regular appearances.
-However summer 2002 saw a change from the traditional line-up to a 6-week run consisting of two West End musicals Grease and Chicago.
-Summer 2003 saw a similar occurrence, featuring The Blues Brothers, Joseph and the Amazing Technicolor Dreamcoat and Boogie Nights, with musicals proving to be a popular choice for the local people of Torbay as well as the holidaymakers.
+Theatres in seaside resorts were traditionally known for their annual Summer Season consisting of light entertainment and family variety shows and Torquay was no exception.
+In the past the Princess Theatre has staged summer shows from Joe Pasquale, Bradley Walsh, Ken Dodd, Danny La Rue and Jimmy Tarbuck.
+More recently comedians Michael McIntyre, Jack Dee, Katherine Ryan, Dawn French and Russell Howard have graced the stage.

+Artists including Billy Ocean, Paloma Faith, Don McLean, Level 42, Squeeze (band) and Will Young have performed at the venue as part of their UK tours.

-The Princess Theatre hosts musicals from two local groups; TOADS Stage Musical Company and TOPS.
+The theatre has become a favourite for large UK touring productions and has staged Chicago, The Play That Goes Wrong, We Will Rock You, The Cher Show and Six.
+The theatre also hosts amateur productions from two local groups: TOADS Stage Musical Company and TOPS Musical Productions.

+The venue is owned by Torbay Council and operated by Ambassador Theatre Group.

+Pre-theatre dining

+The theatre has its own on-site Café, Bar and Restaurant called Teatro, offering a daytime menu and pre-theatre dining which can be located on the marina side of the building.